AntoineMellerio/data_science_projects/README.md

 ### Machine learning projects
-- regression of housing prices (2020)
+- regression of housing prices (2020, python)
-- computer vision : face recognition (2020)
+- computer vision : face recognition (2020, R)
-- forecasting of public bike use in different stations of Paris (2021)
+- forecasting of public bike use in different stations of Paris (2021, python)
-- supervised classification of cloud types based on their characteristics (2022)
+- supervised classification of cloud types based on their characteristics (2022, python)
-- supervised classification of Amazon's articles based on their descriptions (2022)
+- supervised classification of Amazon's articles based on their descriptions (2022, python)

+### Deep Learning project
+- computer vision : object recognition (2020, python)

 ### NLP project
-- car sentiment analysis on comments scrapped from a forum, conducted with Capgemini Invent (2022)
+- car sentiment analysis on comments scrapped from a forum, conducted with Capgemini Invent (2022, python)

 ### Database management project
-- graph processing using a map reduce approach (2022)
+- graph processing using a map reduce approach (2022, python&spark)